 Some patients will benefit from pharmacotherapy to aid in weight loss.
-Approval criteria for antiobesity drugs include a 5% or more mean placebosubtracted weight loss after one year of therapy or a minimum of 35% of participants achieving more than 5% weight loss.
+Approval criteria established by the FDA for anti-obesity drugs include a 5% or more mean placebo-subtracted weight loss after one year of therapy or a minimum of 35% of participants achieving more than 5% weight loss.
 The European Medicines Agency guideline requirements are similar.
-Both agencies also call for evidence of improvements in metabolic comorbidities [152].
-At present, five weight-loss drugs are FDA-approved for long-term use: orlistat, phentermine/topiramate, bupropion/ naltrexone, semaglutide, and liraglutide [152; 153; 154].
-Weight loss achieved through the use of medication tends to be modest, and weight is often regained when the drugs are stopped [155; 156; 157].
+Both agencies also call for evidence of improvements in metabolic comorbidities [187].
+At present, six weight-loss drugs are FDA-approved for long-term use: orlistat, phentermine/topiramate, bupropion/naltrexone, semaglutide, liraglutide, and tirzepatide [187; 188; 189; 190].
+Weight loss achieved through the use of medication tends to be modest, and weight is often regained when the drugs are stopped [191; 192; 193].

 Orlistat inhibits nutrient absorption.
 Orlistat has been shown to increase weight loss and improve cardiovascular risk factors.
-Primary side effects are gastrointestinal discomfort and a decrease in absorption of fat-soluble vitamins [152].
-Independent reports of liver injuries (including six cases of liver failure between 1999 and 2008) prompted the FDA to approve a label revision for orlistat that includes a warning of possible severe liver injury [152].
-However, the risk of severe liver injury is low, and this risk should be weighed against potential benefits [153].
-Orlistat is indicated for the treatment of obesity in conjunction with a reduced-calorie diet [152].
+Primary side effects are gastrointestinal discomfort and a decrease in absorption of fat-soluble vitamins [187].
+Independent reports of liver injuries (including six cases of liver failure between 1999 and 2008) prompted the FDA to approve a label revision for orlistat that includes a warning of possible severe liver injury [187].
+However, the risk of severe liver injury is low, and this risk should be weighed against potential benefits [188].
+Orlistat is indicated for the treatment of obesity in conjunction with a reduced-calorie diet [187].

-In 2012, the FDA approved both lorcaserin and phentermine/topiramate, the first new weight-loss medications in more than a decade [153; 158].
-Lorcaserin is a selective 5-HT2C receptor agonist and acts to promote weight loss by giving the patient a feeling of satiety [159].
-Trials indicate that lorcaserin is safe and effective treatment, in conjunction with diet modification and exercise, for adults with a BMI $\geq$ 30 or adults with a BMI $\geq$ 27 with at least one weight-related comorbidity (e.g., hypertension, dyslipidemia, sleep apnea).
-The recommended dose is 10 mg twice daily [153].
-Originally rejected, the manufacturer was required to submit additional safety data, specifically related to the risk for valvular heart disease, prior to approval [159].
-However, lorcaserin was voluntarily withdrawn from the market by the manufacturer in 2020 due to results from safety clinical trials showing an increased occurrence of cancer [153].
+In 2012, the FDA approved both lorcaserin and phentermine/topiramate, the first new weight-loss medications in more than a decade [188; 194].
+Lorcaserin is a selective 5-HT2C receptor agonist and acts to promote weight loss by giving the patient a feeling of satiety [195].
+Trials indicate that lorcaserin is safe and effective treatment, in conjunction with diet modification and exercise, for adults with a BMI \geq 30 or adults with a BMI \geq 27 with at least one weight-related comorbidity (e.g., hypertension, dyslipidemia, sleep apnea).
+The recommended dose is 10 mg twice daily [188].
+Originally rejected, the manufacturer was required to submit additional safety data, specifically related to the risk for valvular heart disease, prior to approval [195].
+However, lorcaserin was voluntarily withdrawn from the market by the manufacturer in 2020 due to results from safety clinical trials showing an increased occurrence of cancer [188].

-Phentermine/topiramate (extended-release) combines an anorexiant and an anticonvulsant to improve short-term weight-loss outcomes in patients who have already attempted lifestyle changes (i.e., calorie-restricted diet and increased physical activity) [153].
-Eligible patients will have a BMI $\geq$ 30 or a BMI $\geq$ 27 with a weight-related comorbidity [158].
-The recommended initial dose of phentermine/ topiramate is 7.5 mg phentermine/46 mg topiramate extended-release once per day [158].
+Phentermine/topiramate (extended-release) combines an anorexiant and an anticonvulsant to improve short-term weight-loss outcomes in patients who have already attempted lifestyle changes (i.e., calorie-restricted diet and increased physical activity) [188].
+Eligible patients will have a BMI \geq 30 or a BMI \geq 27 with a weight-related comorbidity [194].

+The recommended initial dose of phentermine/ topiramate is 7.5 mg phentermine/46 mg topiramate extended-release once per day [194].
 The dose may be titrated to a maximum of 15 mg/92 mg.
-The medication is contraindicated in persons with glaucoma and hyperthyroidism and is not recommended for patients with a recent history of stroke or heart disease [158].
+The medication is contraindicated in persons with glaucoma and hyperthyroidism and is not recommended for patients with a recent history of stroke or heart disease [194].
 It is also teratogenic, with proven fetal defects with first trimester exposure.
-Therefore, all women of childbearing age should use effective contraception consistently while taking the drug and have documented proof of a negative pregnancy test prior to the initiation of treatment and every month thereafter [158].
+Therefore, all women of childbearing age should use effective contraception consistently while taking the drug and have documented proof of a negative pregnancy test prior to the initiation of treatment and every month thereafter [194].